kulkarniamit/whatwhyhow/collections/_security/public-key-cryptography.md

 **Diffie-Hellman is used to exchange a common shared key, that's symmetric!
 Why is it a public key algorithm??**

-Sharp observation.
+**[A]** Sharp observation.
 Diffie-Hellman protocol belongs to a public-key technology.
 It is an asymmetric technology used to negotiate symmetric keys.
 Here's the basic functionality:

 * Alice and Bob publicly agree to use a modulus `p` and base `g`